marijnwijbenga/portfolio-project-list/README.md

 11. Shogi for learning (show legal moves as a expendable info box on the side, with meaning of characters)
 12. Js game : whack the mole
 13. Calculator
 14. JS OS

-:point_right:!!
+15. 15.
 Final Project before applying for jobs: Vue Portfolio